David Luce: Naval career

 After the war, Luce became Chief of Staff (Operations) to the Commander-in-Chief, British Pacific Fleet.
-He went on to be Commanding officer of Royal Naval Air Station Ford in September 1946 and became deputy director of Plans at the Admiralty in December 1948.
+He went on to be Commanding officer of RNAS Ford in September 1946 and became deputy director of Plans at the Admiralty in December 1948.
 After that he became Commanding Officer of the cruiser in 1951 and then commanded the cruiser in 1952 in coastal bombardment operations during the Korean War for which he was mentioned in despatches on 19 May 1953.

 Luce became Director of the Royal Naval Staff College in March 1953 and was appointed Naval Aide-de-Camp to the Queen on 7 July 1954 before moving on to be Naval Secretary in August 1954.
 Promoted to rear admiral on 7 January 1955, he became Flag Officer, Flotillas for the Home Fleet in August 1956 and, having been appointed a Companion of the Order of the Bath in the 1957 New Year Honours and promoted to vice admiral on 31 January 1958, he became Flag Officer, Scotland and Northern Ireland in July 1958.
 Advanced to Knight Commander of the Order of the Bath in the 1960 New Year Honours, he became Commander-in-chief, Far East Fleet in April 1960 and, having received promotion to full admiral on 22 August 1960, he became Commander-in-Chief of British Forces in the Far East and UK Military Adviser to the Southeast Asia Treaty Organization in November 1962.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1963 Birthday Honours.

 Luce became First Sea Lord and Chief of the Naval Staff in August 1963.
 He resigned from the Royal Navy along with Navy Minister Christopher Mayhew on 15 March 1966 in protest over the decision by the Labour Secretary of State for Defence, Denis Healey, to cancel the CVA-01 aircraft carrier programme.